 With Hubert’s grand wooden front door and cavernous interiors, you’ll feel like you’re walking into a vintage speak-easy, but it offers so much more than just a hidden underground parlour.
-When Jason Scott and brothers Anton and Stefan Forte (Shady Pines Saloon, The Baxter Inn, Frankie’s Pizza) decided to add a restaurant to their bar trilogy, they went all out.
+When brothers Anton and Stefan Forte (Shady Pines Saloon, The Baxter Inn, Frankie’s Pizza) decided to add a restaurant to their bar trilogy, they went all out.

 Seven rooms include two bars, dining rooms and a somewhat unexpected old-school theatre, used for talks and masterclasses.
 All spaces follow a similar theme, reflecting postwar France, with low ceilings, dim lighting and dark, worn timber chairs and tables.

 A tattered grand piano sits on a low stage among diners in the Beatrix Dining Room, and deep-red leather booths are the main focus of the Chester Lounge.
 Upstairs, a collection of nearly 4000 miniature spirit bottles lines the stairwell; and Bar Normandy displays an enormous wall of wine.
 There are no windows.
 Instead, dozens of vintage prints crowd the walls, adding to the intimate and exclusive feel.